poemm/bigint_experiments/README.md

  - montogmery multiplication

 ## Goals of this library
  - Support arbitrarily many limbs and multiple limb sizes.
-For example, newer architectures support multiplication like u64xu64->u128, but we also support u32xu32->u64 for compatibility with things like Wasm 1.0.
+For example, newer architectures support multiplication like u64xu64->u128, but we also support u32xu32->u64 for compatibility with things like Wasm32.
  - The Python code is C-like and used for prototyping and testing before porting to C.
  - Spec-based.
 The code cites where the algorithms were found.
  - A simple baseline for optimizations -- no bit-twiddling or unclear tricks.